googleprojectzero/winafl/readme_pt.md

  - A relatively recent Intel CPU with the Processor Tracing feature is needed for this mode and Windows 10 v1809 is needed to be able to interact with it.
 Running WinAFL inside a VM won't work unless the VM software explicitly supports Intel PT.

  - The CPU writes trace information into a ring buffer.
 If the space in the ring buffer is not sufficient to store the full trace of the iteration execution, the buffer will wrap around and only the last `trace_size` bytes (or a little less, depending on the synchronization packets) will be available for processing.
 You should set the `trace_size` flags to be able to contain the full trace for a sample that exhibits full target behavior.
-The default `trace_size` of 1MB should be sufficient for most targets, however reducing it might increase performance for small targets.
+The default `trace_size` should be sufficient for most targets, however reducing it might increase performance for small targets and you might want to increase it if you get trace buffer overflow warnings.

  - There are several options for decoding the trace, each with its advantages and drawbacks: